AsgerGodiksen/AU-Tarok/README.md

 To get in contact with the Pilot you can start by writing the following mail:
 Asgergodiksen@yahoo.dk

-## Take a look at the Demo
+## Take a look at our Demo

 ### Crawl Gait Demo
-Watch a demonstration of the robot performing a static gait walking forward.
+Watch a demonstration of the Tarok performing a static gait walking forward.

 [Click here to watch](https://www.youtube.com/watch?v=l9DppjplLe0).